pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 A typical Flow Control request consists of one or more of the following subpackets, in addition to any generic subpackets such as signature creation time etc.:

 * A Flow Control Request subpacket.
-* An Embedded Key subpacket containing an public ephemeral subkey, to initialise a new double ratchet.
+* An Ephemeral Key subpacket containing an public ephemeral subkey, to initialise a new double ratchet.
 * An Intended Recipient subpacket, to identify another DR ratchet

 ### Flow control request subpacket